Ferry Corsten: 2003–2009: Right of Way, L.E.F. and Twice in a Blue Moon

 In 2003, he launched his first album under his own name, Right of Way, in Heineken Musical Hall with 4,500 clubbers at his eight-hour set.
 The first single off of Right of Way, "Rock Your Body, Rock" was nominated for Best Video at the 2004 TMF Dutch MTV Awards.
-The album spawned three singles, "Punk" (UK #29), "Rock Your Body, Rock" (UK #11), and "It's Time" (UK #51).
+The album spawned three singles, "Punk" (UK No. 29), "Rock Your Body, Rock" (UK No. 11), and "It's Time" (UK No. 51).
 "Rock Your Body, Rock" was voted biggest hit by BG Magazine in the Netherlands and reached the top 10 in the UK.

 2004 brought the release of compilations such as Dance Valley's 10th anniversary and Euphoria Infinite.
 That year he also remixed singles such as StoneBridge "Freak On" and Duran Duran's single "Sunrise", and produced and performed the single "Everything Goes" for the TMF Dutch Awards.

 In 2005, after 8 years at the helm, Corsten left Tsunami to launch a new label enterprise, Flashover Recordings.
 During this year, he was awarded number 5 in the DJ Mag Top 100.

 In 2006, he released his 2nd artist album L.E.F.
 His track "Fire" was nominated in the best trance video category for the 2006 Trance Awards.
 Corsten was voted as the number 6 DJ in DJ Mag's Top 100 for this year.
 Also in 2006, his single "Junk" with vocals by Guru (Gangstarr) made the top 20 charts in the Netherlands after it was released.